The Main Costs of Downsizing

 Does Downsizing Save Money?

 Often, yes.
-But the short-term math depends on:
+But the short-term math depends on:- how much you invest to sell well

 - whether you can avoid storage and a double-move